geode-sdk/docs/mods/settings.md

 ### `string`

 A piece of text.
-Value may be constrained with the `match` key that specifies a regex that the string is matched against.
+Value may be constrained with the `match` key that specifies a regex that the string is matched against. \
+The allowed characters can be set via the `filter` key, for example, `012345679,.` would only allow numbers and punctuation.

 In code, the value type is `std::string`.